 Prenatal yoga reduces back pain, improves insomnia, and relieves stress.
 Practicing mindfulness during yoga is especially helpful for preparing new moms for the anxiety-provoking labor process.
 I also highly recommend hypnobirthing.
 It’s a form of meditation, specifically for pregnant mamas to reduce stress and anxiety during labor.
 You can take a hypnobirthing class, read a book, or what I suggest – download a hypnobirthing app on your phone!

 Wrap Rubber Bands Around Your Water Bottle to Ensure You’re Drinking Enough Water

 Courtesy Mother Rising

 Staying fully hydrated helps to provide adequate circulation to the baby and lessens pregnancy fatigue, swelling, and constipation.
 During your pregnancy, you should aim to drink at least 10 cups of water daily.
-An easy hack to monitor your water intake is to place rubber bands around your bottle and remove one every time you do a refill.
+An easy hack to monitor your water intake is to place rubber bands around your bottle and remove one every time you refill.

 Eat Dates to Naturally Induce Labor

 There have been studies that show eating dates help induce labor.
 Besides that finding, women who ate dates had less blood loss following birth.
 If you aren’t at risk for gestational diabetes, it doesn’t hurt to include this high-fiber and nutritious fruit in your diet.
 Starting your 36th week of pregnancy, eat 6 dates every day for a smoother labor!

 Try these hacks and tell me what you think!

 - 22 Tasty Lactation Recipes for Breastfeeding Moms to Increase Milk Supply

 - 6 Awesome Places to Get Free Baby Stuff